 Revocability language.
 Including language that allows the grantor to amend or revoke the trust, which voids the qualifying structure under 42 USC 1396p(d)(4)(B).

 Missing remainder beneficiary clause.
-Failing to designate the State of Ohio Medicaid program as the first remainder beneficiary up to the total Medicaid benefits paid.
+Failing to designate the Ohio Department of Medicaid as the remainder beneficiary up to the total Medicaid benefits paid, as OAC 5160:1-6-03.2 requires the trust to terminate at death with the remainder going to ODM.

 Comingling of funds.
 Depositing non-qualifying funds into the trust account (gifts, the community spouse's income, inheritance, personal property sale proceeds).
 The account must be funded only with the applicant's qualifying income.